 - Updating 1400 sqm of café and restaurant space;

-- Creating 5300 sqm of space specific for health/hospital services;
+- Creating 5300 sqm of area specific for health/hospital services;

 - Adding a 2900 sqm childcare centre, 1000 sqm education precinct and 2400 sqm co-working office.

-The owners are pricing these works at $340 million – which seems high (and is more than 2.5 times the value of the 20,000 sqm office).
+Mr Gandel and Vicinity are pricing this component at $340m (which is more than 2.5 times the value of the 20,000 sqm office).

-The fifth investment – worth $37 million – will result in the renovation of 2950 sqm of shopping space within the centre’s luxury division.
+The fifth investment – worth $37m – will renew 2950 sqm of space for high-end occupiers.

-If approved, the landlords said, construction could begin in 2021 and should take four years.
+If approved, construction could begin in 2021 and end four years later.

 Chadstone’s recent history

-Mr Gandel in 2017 relocated the headquarters of his private business from an office atop of the Chadstone centre’s David Jones store.
+In 2017, Mr Gandel relocated his private company’s headquarters from an office atop of David Jones’ Chadstone store.

-In 2011, Vicinity and Mr Gandel announced a $500 million development at Chadstone which included retail area, new offices, including one rising 11-storeys, and a 12-level hotel – the latter which opened last month.
+In 2011, Vicinity and Mr Gandel announced a $500m redevelopment at the centre including new retail area, offices and a 12-level hotel – the latter which opened last month.

-JB Hi Fi set up its office headquarters at Tower 2 (but earlier this year relocated to Southbank, following a merger with rival The Good Guys).
+JB Hi Fi set up its headquarters in Tower 2 (but earlier this year relocated to Southbank).

-Like many major shopping centres, it is the base for a sophisticated bus network connecting the middle and outer suburbs.
+Like many major shopping centres, it is a public transport hub.

-Chadstone – the Fashion Capital, as it is officially known, offers non-retail amenity to the community, too, including healthcare and childcare service providers.
+Chadstone – the Fashion Capital, as it is officially known, offers non-retail amenity to the community too including healthcare and childcare.

-Longer term, it is speculated new apartment towers will rise on the site, in keeping with a trend of shopping centres becoming mixed-used communities.
+Longer term, it is speculated apartments will rise on the site, in keeping with a trend of these investments becoming mixed-used communities in Melbourne.

 Landlord launches 10-week public consultation period

-“Our customers and community have told us they want more dining and entertainment at Chadstone so our plans include an extended dining precinct and additional fresh food to match their lifestyle needs,” Ms Mackenzie said of the proposal.
+“Our customers and community have told us they want more dining and entertainment at Chadstone so our plans include an extended dining precinct and additional fresh food to match their lifestyle needs,” Ms the executive said of the proposal.